emenier/iled/README.md

 # iLED

-This is a package giving an example of the iLED method
+This is package provides a minimal example for the iled modeling approach.

 ## Installation